d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 dominant architecture and many were winners or runners-up in the [ImageNet competition](https://www.image-net.org/challenges/LSVRC/) which has served as a barometer of progress on supervised learning in computer vision since 2010.
-It is only recently that Transformers have begun to displace CNNs, starting with :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021` and followed by the SWIN Transformer :cite:`liu2021swin`.
+It is only recently that transformers have begun to displace CNNs, starting with :citet:`Dosovitskiy.Beyer.Kolesnikov.ea.2021` and followed by the swin transformer :cite:`liu2021swin`.
 We will cover this development later in the chapter on :ref:`chap_attention-and-transformers`.

 While the idea of *deep* neural networks is quite simple (stack